sakshiudeshi/Aequitas/README.md

 ## Citation
-* Please use the following citation if you use any part of this code
+If you use any part of this code, please cite the following paper

 ```
 @inproceedings{aequitas,